 Every part of this processor (except the electric base) is completely dishwasher safe, so it’s simple to clean it up after your prep.
 This ultra-quiet food processor has 11 speeds.
 The DualControl system gives you easy, direct control over the speed and options.
 It’s also variable, so it ramps up as needed for the evenest results.
 The processing can start at any speed, too.

 The work bowl can hold up to 12 cups of dry ingredients, or 9 cups of wet ingredients or liquids.
 While the motor is rated for 600 watts, it can reach up to 900 watts during peak performance, especially at higher speeds.
 Essentially, this food processor is extremely variable based on what you need.
 You can use it for juicing, whipping, kneading, chopping, slicing, and shredding.
 It even comes with a Potato Latkes blade for special uses.
 Cut your prep down drastically with this machine.

 The huge number of attachments can also save you money.
 Instead of purchasing attachments separately (or purchasing separate machines for different uses), everything you need comes with the machine.
 Besides, Braun is well-known for making advanced razors, so you know that their chopping attachments will be sharp!
 This machine has a larger footprint than some of the other options we’ve seen, but it’s also a bit shorter for those with lower cabinets.

-The Braun 12-Cup Food Processor comes with 10 different attachments, including a juicer and dough hook for a variety of tasks.
+The Braun 12-Cup Food Processor comes with 10 different attachments, including a juicer and dough hook.
+These attachments can help provide a variety of different functions for your food processor.
 It’s simple to clean because the bowl, lid, blades, and all attachments are dishwasher safe.
 The powerful 600-watt motor is ready to handle most jobs you can throw at it.
 The DualControl system offers a variable speed, so you always get the best results for whatever food you’re processing.